novaxiawealth/thank-you-pages/README.md

 # NOVAXIA Thank You Pages

-This repository hosts custom thank-you pages used in conjunction with a JotForm submission flow.
+This repository hosts custom thank-you pages used in Novaxia Wealth Advisors' projects.

+In some cases the pages are used in conjunction with a JotForm submission flow.
 After a user completes the form, JotForm redirects them to the according page and dynamically injects the generated PDF link into the download button.

-## How it works
+### How it works
 - JotForm redirects the user using the parameter:
   `?pdfUrl={URLENCODE:pdfUrl}`
 - The HTML page reads the URL parameter and updates the **Download PDF** button automatically.